-You believe you have a spiritual gift of prophecy (Rom 12:6)–the special ability given by the Holy Spirit to receive messages from God for yourself and others –but how and where do you start developing it?
+You believe you have a spiritual gift of prophecy (Rom 12:6)—but how and where do you start developing it?
 And how can you gain the confidence to move forward?

 We need to be intentional about developing the prophetic gift, and other spiritual gifts God has invested in our lives.
 We have a responsibility to steward the gifts God has given us (2 Tim 1:6, 14).

 In the New Testament, prophecy is nurtured and grown in the environment of church life (1 Cor 14).
 Within that, there are a number of contexts in which we can grow our prophetic gift.